Skip to main content ↓

 Instead, let’s focus on setting smarter sales goals that are realistic yet ambitious, motivating, and will propel your company forward.
 No one’s losing their job today.

-A sales goal, also known as a sales target, is a fixed number of sales that a salesperson and/or sales team attempts to hit within a specific timeframe.
+A sales target, also known as a sales goal, is a fixed number of sales a salesperson or sales team attempts to hit within a specific timeframe.

 For example, if management at Company X needs to generate $65,000 of revenue next month, and every sale the business makes is worth $1,000, Company X’s sales team would need to close 65 deals.
 Thus, the organization’s sales target for next month would be 65 deals closed.

 Are sales goals completely necessary?
 A self-motivated, well-equipped sales team could certainly sell enough of its company’s products and services to financially sustain the business without worrying about specific revenue targets or closing rates.
-But (and it’s a BIG BUT), sales goals have been proven to boost sales team productivity, which, in turn, improves revenue numbers.
+But (and it’s a BIG BUT), sales goals have been proven to boost sales team productivity, improving revenue numbers.

-In other words, setting sales goals is a great strategy if you want to grow your business.
+In other words, setting sales goals is an excellent strategy if you want to grow your business.

 In theory, setting a sales goal isn’t difficult: Just pick a number, any number, and call it a day.
-But setting a sales goal that’s smart, i.e. realistic and motivational to your sales team, requires a bit of effort.
+But setting a smart sales goal, i.e., realistic and motivational to your sales team, requires some effort.
 Follow the four steps outlined below to set (and achieve!) smarter sales goals for your organization.

 “It’s important to make your goals realistic.
 Using past data will make sure you aren’t aiming for something your team can’t achieve, which will cause morale to plummet if they don’t meet unreasonable expectations.
 Analyzing your team’s current and past performance also gives you a metric by which to judge future success.” — Jesse Silkoff, Founder of My Roofing Pal

-To set smarter sales goals, you first have to understand how well your sales reps are currently performing, which means calculating your team’s average close rate.
+To set smarter sales goals, you first have to understand how well your sales reps are performing.
+This means calculating your team’s average close rate.

 Fortunately, this is pretty easy to do.
 Simply take the number of leads your company generated over the past 12 months.
-Then divide it by the number of sales made over that same period of time.
+Then, divide it by the number of sales made over that same period.
 For example, if your team generated 1,000 leads in 2019 and made a total of 60 sales, your close rate would be 6%.

 After finding your average close rate, decide if it’s acceptable or not.
 If the answer is no, don’t worry.
 There are plenty of ways to improve!